-When you are getting ready to start applying for jobs in data science, you will find that just typing “data science jobs” into Google or LinkedIn brings up a lot of results with a lot of different titles.
+When you are getting ready to start your data science career, you will find that just typing “data science jobs” into Google or LinkedIn brings up a lot of results with a lot of different titles.
 While they might look similar in name, they are often very different in the requirements in background and in the tasks that accompany the position.

 1. Data analyst